riddhiisrivastava2003/BridgeLabz-Training/README.md

 Looping constructs (for, while, do-while)

-Completed and submitted Level 1, Level 2, and Level 3 assignments on control flow.
+Completed and submitted Level 1, Level 2, and Level 3 assignments on control flow

+# 📅 20 December 2025 – Day 5

+Learned Arrays in Java

+Understood array declaration, initialization, and traversal

+Practiced array-based problem solving

+Completed and submitted Level 1 and Level 2 assignments on Arrays